-Have you ever wondered what a sports psychologist does, how to become a sports psychologist, or what even is sports psychology!?
+Have you ever wondered what a sport psychologist does, how to become a sport psychologist, or what even is sport psychology!?

-Sports psychologists impact athletes’ performance, participation and wellbeing through psychology.
-You can make a difference to people’s lives as a sports psychologist by helping them to become more active, healthier and happier.
+Sport psychologists impact athletes’ performance, participation and wellbeing through psychology.
+You can make a difference to people’s lives as a sport psychologist by helping them to become more active, healthier and happier.